JOdiemo/mobile-version-skeleton/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Hello Microverse

+> Creating linter and then displaying "Hello Microverse" using the h1 element.
-> Description the project.
+>

 ## Built With

-- Major languages
-- Frameworks
+- HTML & CSS3
-- Technologies used

 ## Live Demo (if available)